srdjanRakic/Aura/README.md

-# Aura

-Aura Users API

-Aura Users API is created using ASP.NET Core Web API and MVC.
+# Aura is created using ASP.NET Core Web API and MVC with Entity Framework Core